Creative Industries

 Hyojung Sun - Research Assistant 2013-2015

-Maurizio Borghi - Professor of Intellectual Property Law
+Maurizio Borghi - Visiting Professor

 CIPPM Awarded Funding for Project on Copyright and Open Norms from Around the World - A research team consisting of Prof. Dinusha Mendis (Director, CIPPM), Dr Dukki Hong (PDRA) and Mr Ben White (PhD candidate) at CIPPM have been selected to carry out a 1-year research project looking at the experience of those countries around the world which have adopted open approaches to copyright experiences, and the scope for adopting the...
 Read more » about CIPPM Awarded Funding for Project on Copyright and Open Norms from Around the World